-If you’re tired of pan-frying, steaming, or grilling your fish, you should give it a try on a smoker.
+If you’re tired of pan-frying, steaming, or grilling your Tilapia, you should give it a try on a smoker.

-One of our favorite types of fish to smoke is tilapia.
-This type of fish doesn’t have a strong flavor, so it’s great for absorbing the smoke.
+This a declious smoked tilapia recipe, perfect for adults and kids.
+Plus this type of fish doesn’t have a strong flavor, so it’s great for absorbing the smoke.

 It will also do a great job of taking on the flavor of any marinade you decide to use.